 Our new project, Songs & Stories of East Lawrence, celebrates the vibrant mosaic of this neighborhood’s diverse communities, histories, flora and fauna, and stories.
-Launching in 2020, and funded by a grant from Rebuilding East Ninth Street, our project encompasses a series of writing, singing, and story mapping workshops, plus a Wild East Lawrence walk, collaborative song-writing, publication of an anthology of our stories, and a book launch concert.
+Funded by a grant from Rebuilding East Ninth Street, our project encompasses writing and singing workshops, plus a Wild East Lawrence walk, collaborative song-writing, publication of an anthology of our stories, and a book launch concert.

 About the Project

 The Project: This project is two one-day workshops (10 a.m. – 4 p.m.
 Feb.
 29 and Mar.
 14) leading up to an anthology of our stories and poems about East Lawrence and a book release concert (May 10).
 There’s an optional Wild East Lawrence walk with Ken Lassman (April 11).
 Please note: no one has to sing alone or read their work aloud.